muano30/muano/_posts/2021-03-09-Basic data structures.md

 ---
 Layout:
-Title: 'Basic data structures'
+Title: "Basic data structures"
-date: '2021-03-09'
+date: "2021-03-09"
 ---

 # Introducrion.

 This is the part of JavaScript i solve a lot of problem without having to check the solution, although there were proplem even after analyzing them and getting the answers i didn't understanding.
-For the part that i didn't understand like always i will have to reseach to understand.
+For the part that i didn't understand like always i will have to research to understand.

 Basic Data Structures course, we learn about the differences between arrays and objects, and which to use in different situations.
 We learn how to use push(), unshift, pop(), shift(), splice(), spice() and (...) spread operator etc.